 No discussion of measures to control the human element in accident-prevention would be complete without going into the problem of horseplay.
 This includes any type of youthful hijinks that could even remotely be the cause of an accident.
 Even a mild form of such behavior could distract a player about to catch a ball or possibly when at bat, and result in an accident.
 After all-team play requires 100% cooperation among all players, and good sportsmanship demands courtesy to opposing players.
 If individuals cannot find appropriate and sufficient outlet for their high spirits in the game, quick and impartial discipline should be used to address the issue.

 FIRST AID

-First aid is an important part of any safety program.
-Like insurance coverage, it is a form of protection that must be available in case of an emergency involving any injury.
+First aid is an important protection that must be available in case of an emergency involving any injury.

 Definition

 First aid is the immediate, necessary, temporary, emergency care given for injuries.